5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 1. config_DSDT.plist

-This is 100% working for T530 Models wih both HD (AAPL,ig-platform-id 03006601) and HD+ Displays (AAPL,ig-platform-id 04006601).
+This is 100% working for T530 Models wih both HD (AAPL,ig-platform-id 03006601) or HD+ Displays (AAPL,ig-platform-id 04006601).
 If you just want to have a well running System, use this!
-You need to rename the config to config.plist in order to boot with this.
-But befor you do, open the config and have a look at "ACPI > Add" and enable either DSDT-HD.aml or DSDT-HD+.aml (never both) depending on the Display Panel of your T530.
+You need to rename the config to config.plist, though in order to boot with this.
+But before you do, open the config and have a look at "ACPI > Add" and enable either DSDT-HD.aml or DSDT-HD+.aml (never both) depending on the Display Panel of your T530.
 Check the commente of the entries to decide which one you need enable.

-Isssue: you can't noot Windows from within the BootPicker of OpenCore if you run a Dual Boot Setup using a single HDD/SSD for both Windows and MacOS, because it gives you ACPI Errors.
+Isssue: you can't start Windows from within the BootPicker of OpenCore if you run a Dual Boot Setup using a single HDD/SSD for both Windows and MacOS, because it gives you ACPI Errors.
 Workaround: use the F12 Bootmenu to run Windows instead to bypass OpenCore.

 2. config_DSDT-less.plist